tabokie/tabokie.github.io/_subtopics/collections/lifestyle.md

 layout: blog
 title: Lifestyle
 ---
-<span class="hidden-text"># Created: 2020-12-05; Modified: 2021-06-26</span>
+<span class="hidden-text"># Created: 2020-12-05; Modified: 2021-08-29</span>

-On the format: It is an imitation of "Tractatus Logico-Philosophicus" by Wittgenstein, which preserves the logic between statements without an essay-ish form difficult for later amendments.
+On the format: It is an imitation of "Tractatus Logico-Philosophicus" by Wittgenstein, which preserves the logic between statements without becomming too essay-ish for easy amendments.

 ## 1 Efficiency